Platform

 Frequently Asked Questions

-What is the difference between CTV and traditional tv advertising?
+What is the difference between CTV and traditional TV advertising?

 How does Connected TV advertising work?

-Like other forms of digital advertising, connected TV (CTV) advertising serves internet-connected TV (also known as smart TV) viewers with targeted ads based on household data including demographics, geographic location, and content interests.
+Like other forms of digital advertising, connected TV (CTV) advertising serves internet-connected TV (also known as smart TV) viewers with targeted ads based on household data, including demographics, geographic location, and content interests.
 It’s yet another place where advertising can reach your specific target audience.

 What is the difference between traditional and digital advertising?